bhavnaagrawal/Verbal-it/README.md

-# chit-chat
+# Verbal-it

-A simple voice AI bot with web speech API
+A simple voice bot with web speech API